 Directing people to an event landing page from social media makes it easy for them to learn more about your upcoming event.
-On your event landing page, you can post updates, the schedule, registration link, speakers, social media accounts, contact info, and any additional information your attendees need to know.
-Promote your landing page across all social media accounts and make it easy for others to share for further reach.
+On your event landing page, you can post updates, the schedule, registration link, speakers, social media accounts, contact info, etc. You should include any information your attendees need to know.
+Be sure to promote your landing page across all social media accounts, so it is easy for others to share for further reach.

 Build an email list!
 Email marketing gives you a direct connection to your event attendees.
 It allows you to build a list you own, create an experience, and enable automation.
 This can be a helpful tool to help boost your upcoming event.
 It doesn’t matter how big or small your list is!
 One connection can grow into multiple.
 Here are a few email ideas to help promote your event and get individuals to register:

 Invitation: Invite the people on your list to attend your upcoming virtual event.
 Let them know the benefits of attending and what is in store.